behu-kea/first-semester-java/topics/02 - basics/working-with-inputs.md

 ### Exercise 5

-Write a program that prompts the user to input their name, height & weight.Calculate  &  print  their  BMI  number  and  provide  the  answer  with  a  friendlymessage
+Write a program that prompts the user to input their name, height & weight.
+Calculate & print their BMI number and provide the  answer with a friendly message